textpattern/textpattern.github.io/brand/user-docs-guide.md

 ### Abbreviations

 See baselines in the similarly-named section of the [editorial style guide](https://docs.textpattern.com/brand/editorial-style-guide#abbreviations).
-With respect to user documentation, two topics there are especialy important to review: the avoidance of common-word abbreviations (e.g. ‘admin’), and the recommended use of Latin idioms as abbreviations in parenthetical notes.
+With respect to user documentation, two topics there are especially important to review: the avoidance of common-word abbreviations (e.g. ‘admin’), and the recommended use of Latin idioms as abbreviations in parenthetical notes.

 ### Brand name